smpadhy/ProjectManagement/ME-MYSELF-I/Weekly-meetings.md

 * Review of the new UI implemented so far
 * Discussion on the consistent modules API

+#### What else did you do?
+* Learning Machine Learning from lecture notes/online tutorial

 --------

 ## Template (Copy template, add date link on top, and replace text, newest first)